NumEconCopenhagen/numeconcopenhagen.netlify.com-v2/content/course-plan.md

   1. Intro to Python for Data Science
   2. Intermediate Python for Data Science
-  3. Python Data Science Toolbox (Part 1)
+  3. Introduction to Git
-  4. Python Data Science Toolbox (Part 2)
+  4. Python Data Science Toolbox I

 &nbsp;